aviralSri23455/React-Redux-Form-Builder/README.md

 # Look for chunk breakdown in terminal output
 ```

-#### Large Bundle Warning
-If you see "chunks are larger than 500 kB" warning:
-- This is normal for development - the app uses code splitting
-- Production builds are automatically optimized with separate chunks
-- Vercel serves with gzip compression (reduces ~895KB to ~277KB)
-- First load downloads main chunk, subsequent pages load smaller chunks

 ### Browser Compatibility
 - **Supported**: Chrome 90+, Firefox 88+, Safari 14+, Edge 90+